arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 - "This temple became my kingdom" -- Kallig
 - "Your strength would return our family to glory"
 - Artifact was used by Tulak Horde when he conquered the Dromand system
-- Only you can complete the rutual
+- Only you can complete the ritual

 Plans: You are on the trail of the lost artifacts of Tulak Hord, which are believed to be key to a secret ritual that will grant you great power.
 Darth